doc-detective/doc-detective.github.io/docs/get-started/tutorials/record-video.md

                     }
 ```

-Start the recording with the _record_ command and an optional output path.
+Start the recording with the [`record`](/docs/get-started/actions/record) action and an optional output path.

 ```json
                 {